-NBA Mock Draft Predicts Celtics To Pick These Two Prospects In First Round
+NESN

-Will the Boston Celtics return to the fountain of youth on NBA Draft day in 2020?
+Will the Boston Celtics return to the fountain of youth on NBA draft day in 2020?

 Bleacher Report’s Jonathan Wasserman predicted Wednesday in his 2020 NBA mock draft the Celtics will select Florida State power forward Patrick Williams and Michigan State shooting guard Aaron Henry with the 26th and 27th overall picks, respectively.
 Drafting the pair would extend Boston’s youth movement into another year, following the addition of seven rookies on this season’s roster.